Enceladus

 Where Enceladus sits on the full axis

-By size on the journey, Enceladus sits between Proteus and Miranda.
-The band below uses nearby Moons objects for context.
+By size on the journey, Enceladus sits between Miranda and 4 Vesta.
+The band below compares Enceladus with nearby Icy ocean moon objects so the size jump stays easy to read.

 Shared physical scale